 New Babies Were Born May 22nd!
 Honey did much better with her 2nd litter and we have eight healthy babies.
 The colors are 2 REW, 2 Chocolate Agouti, and 4 Chocolate.
-If you are on our waiting list for a bunny please be watching your email for correspondences in the coming days/weeks.
+CHOCOLATE MALES #3 & 4 ARE BACK AVAILABLE.
+This litter turned 8 weeks old on 7/17/2020 and are ready for their new homes.
+If interested in our final 2 available bunnies please email us ASAP.
+Thank you all who will be receiving your new babies in the coming weeks!

 Mable's January Litter (all have found homes)